Black Friday is one of the most anticipated shopping events of the year, not only for keen Christmas shoppers but for

 Originally an American event, it wasn't until 2010 that the UK experienced its first taste of Black Friday.
 Amazon was the first retailer to introduce the concept to British shoppers online, with others quickly following suit.

 Today, most major retailers (both online and in stores) tend to join in with Black Friday by offering their customers exceptional deals as part of their own Black Friday event.

 When is Black Friday 2020?

 Black Friday marks the day after Thanksgiving, which always falls on the fourth Thursday in November.

-Black Friday will take place this year on November 29th.
+Black Friday 2020 will take place on 27th November.
 Here at Mobiles.co.uk, we'll be celebrating with an entire week's worth of deals - so there's never been a better time to upgrade your tech.

 How to get the best Black Friday deals 2020